-The election of directors requires a plurality of the voting power of the shares of our common stock be present in person, or by remote communication, if applicable, or represented by proxy at the Annual Meeting and entitled to vote thereon to be approved.
+The election of directors requires a plurality of the voting power of the shares of our common stock be present in person or represented by proxy at the Annual Meeting and entitled to vote thereon to be approved.
 Broker non-votes will have no effect on this proposal.